thatguymendel/OctoPrint-SpoolTracker/README.md

 - Automatic updates based on G-code analysis
 - Support for common filament types (PLA, ABS, PETG, etc.)

-## Installation

-### Via Plugin Manager
-1. Open OctoPrint's settings
-2. Navigate to Plugin Manager
-3. Click "Get More..."
-4. Search for "SpoolTracker"
-5. Click Install

 ### Manual Installation
-1. Download the latest release from the [releases page](https://github.com/thatguymendel/OctoPrint-SpoolTracker/releases)
+1. Download the latest release from the [releases page](https://github.com/thatguymendel/OctoPrint-SpoolTracker/releases or dowload and zip yourself
 2. Upload the ZIP file through OctoPrint's Plugin Manager

 ## Setup

 1. Install the plugin and restart OctoPrint
 2. Add your spool through the SpoolTracker sidebar
-3. The plugin will automatically track filament usage
+3. The plugin will automatically track filament usage using gcode input from your slicer

 ### Adding a New Spool
 1. Click "Add Spool" in the SpoolTracker sidebar